How to avoid getting sick in India

 Essential medical packing list for India

-Here are some of the things we did, and took, to prepare us for travelling to India.
+Here are some of the things we did and took to prepare us for travelling to India.

 - Visited the doctor to check if we needed any additional vaccinations and to get some “just in case” medication in the event of falling ill.
 These included antibiotics, diarrhoea stoppers and anti-nausea tablets.
 It also allowed us to discuss whether we would need malaria medication.
-(We didn’t because the areas we were travelling to weren’t threat areas).
+We didn’t because the areas we were travelling to weren’t threat areas.

 - Started taking probiotics and olive leaf extract tablets (to assist with immunity) about ten days before the trip commenced and continued well after we returned.
+We eat a diet high in natural pre and probiotics but we still added more.

 We packed the following in our medical kit.